 If you are researching cremation costs in New York, or need to find the best cremation price due to managing a funeral budget, read on to learn more about funeral costs.
-How a direct cremation service can save you thousands of dollars in funeral expenses, along with giving you more control over arranging a simple, inexpensive disposition.
+How a direct cremation service can save you thousands of dollars in funeral expenses and give you more control over arranging a simple, inexpensive disposition.
 We include below a breakdown of affordable direct cremation prices by city in New York.

 What is the least expensive cremation service?

 The cremated remains are returned to the next of kin after everything has been taken care of.
-A family can choose to hold a memorial service if they wish when they are ready, and this can even be conducted at home for a much lesser cost.
-Direct cremation takes care of the immediate need to handle the disposition of the deceased, but can also enable the family to defer the need for a memorial service, or enable them to craft their own bespoke personalized ‘send off’.
+A family can hold a memorial service if they wish when they are ready, and this can even be conducted at home for much less.

 Direct cremation cost comparison for 8 of the top cities in New York state